aabbtree77/esp32-vpn/README.md

 - [esp32-30pin] (the 30-pin variant of DOIT DEVIT V1 ESP32-WROOM-32, not 36).

-- DHT22.

-- Multiple LEDs.
+- DHT22, Multiple LEDs, Capacitive Soil Moisture Sensor v1.2, see boot.py.

 - ~~SSD1306 with in-software I2C.~~ Dropped it, rewind to "the last before revamp" commit if interested.

-- Capacitive Soil Moisture Sensor v1.2.

-See boot.py for the exact connectivity/pin numbers.

 ## Commands